-There is no reliable evidence that interventions in the alcohol server setting are effective in reducing injury.
+There is insufficient evidence from randomised controlled trials and well conducted controlled before and after studies to determine the effect of interventions administered in the alcohol server setting on injuries.
 Compliance with interventions appears to be a problem; hence mandated interventions may be more likely to show an effect.
 Randomised controlled trials, with adequate allocation concealment and blinding are required to improve the evidence base.
-Further well conducted non-randomised trials are also needed, when random allocation is not feasible.
+Further well-conducted, non-randomised trials are also needed when random allocation is not feasible.